Baffert has 3 chances to win Kentucky Derby and tie record

 Mott said the incident was caused by Maximum Security’s action and not Saez’s riding tactics.

-“I don’t think Luis Saez did anything intentionally,” the trainer said.
+“I don’t think Luis Saez did anything intentionally,” he said.
 “My heart actually aches for them a little bit.
 That’s the way it is.
 I’ve been on the other end of it, just not in the Kentucky Derby.”

-The stewards reviewed race footage for nearly 20 minutes while keeping the crowd of 150,729 in suspense, clutching their betting tickets.
+The stewards reviewed race footage and interviewed the affected jockeys while keeping the crowd of 150,729 and millions more watching on television and online in suspense, clutching their betting tickets.
 Trainers and jockeys involved stared at the closest video screen waiting for a result.

 “I know the stewards had a very, very difficult decision,” Mott said.
 “I’m damn glad they put our number up.”